gosweetspot/freight-api/customerorders/put.md

 - **unitkg** - decimal, per unit weight in KG
 - **imageurl** - string:500, product image url if available.
 Should be an open/public url.
 - **currency** - string:3, currency code for value, eg NZD, AUD, USD
+- **alreadySent** - decimal, units of product that have already been sent prior to this shipment.
+This should be less than the "units" provided.

 ***